michaelwnau/ussf-portal/USSF-Portal-Product-Roadmap.md

-# Here, you'll find our product roadmap -- an up-to-date report on the work we're doing
+# Here you'll find our product roadmap -- an up-to-date report on the work we're doing

 Below is our product roadmap: a long-term plan of the goals, features, and direction of the USSF Portal.
 We update this frequently with the status of our progress, as well as add new high-level feature requests and ideas.